fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 The Organization for Economic Co-operation and Development (OECD) is a unique forum where the governments of 37 democracies with market-based economies collaborate to develop policy standards to promote sustainable economic growth.

-As a part of this project, we will be determining the recent trend in pharmaceutical spending (on prescription medicines and self-medication) by the OECD countries for the period of 1970 - 2016.
+As a part of this project, we will be determining the recent trend in pharmaceutical spending (on prescription medicines and self-medication) by these countries for the period of 1970 - 2016.

 Pharmaceutical Drug Spending has been calculated as the following indicators -